DavidPhillipOster/gcodeToThumbnail/README.md

 But when I do, it works, so now my .gcode files have decent icons in Finder.

+## News

+Since Feb 3 2023 I learned that PrusaSlicer gcode files can contain non-square thumbnails and multiple thumbnails.

+I learned that while my tool shows those thumbnails as Finder icons when the file resides on a Mac disk, the icon vanishes when the file is moved to a FAT format SD card.

+I learned that PrusaSlicer .3MF files _always_ contain a thumbnail image.

+Available now, the successor to this:

+[ThumbHost3mf](https://github.com/DavidPhillipOster/ThumbHost3mf) - a macOS app that has an thumbnail provider extension that tells the Finder to use the thumbnails embedded in .3mf files and some .gcode files.
+The icons show even on FAT format SD cards.

 ## License

 Apache 2 [License](LICENSE)